Sabrina González Pasterski, the "Cuban Einstein," who advocates for more women in science

 Who is Sabrina González Pasterski and why is she considered a prominent figure in modern physics?

 Sabrina González Pasterski is a Cuban-American theoretical physicist known for her contributions to particle physics and theories such as celestial holography.
-She is regarded by Harvard University as "the next Albert Einstein."
+Harvard University considers her “the next Albert Einstein.”
 Her work aims to unify quantum mechanics with general relativity.

 How does Sabrina González Pasterski contribute to the inclusion of women in the scientific field?

 Sabrina González Pasterski actively promotes the participation of women and girls in STEM (science, technology, engineering, and mathematics) through initiatives like "Let Girls Learn."
-She uses her platform to highlight women in science and has been invited to high-profile events to discuss the importance of breaking gender barriers in scientific education.
+She uses her platform to highlight the contributions of women in science and has been invited to high-level events to discuss the importance of breaking gender barriers in scientific education.

-What are some of Sabrina González Pasterski's academic achievements?
+What are some of the academic achievements of Sabrina González Pasterski?

 Sabrina González Pasterski graduated as the top student of her class at the Massachusetts Institute of Technology (MIT), becoming the first woman to achieve this in 20 years.
-She was recognized as one of the most influential scientists in the world, making it onto Forbes' “30 Under 30” list in the Science category in 2015.
+She was recognized as one of the most influential scientists in the world, appearing on Forbes' "30 Under 30" list in the Science category in 2015.

 Why has Sabrina González Pasterski turned down job offers from companies like Blue Origin and NASA?